Canon 2000D vs Olympus E-PL9

-Both the 2000D and the E-PL9 are recent models that feature in their makers' current product line-up.
+Both the 2000D and the E-PL9 are recent models that are part of the current product line-up.
 The E-PL9 replaced the earlier Olympus E-PL8, while the 2000D followed on from the Canon 1300D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 2000D and the Olympus E-PL9?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 2000D: